 We have incurred significant operating losses since inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
-Our net losses were \$24.0 million and \$64.9 million for the years ended December 31, 2016 and 2017, respectively and were \$4.9 million and \$16.0 million for the three months ended March 31, 2017 and 2018, respectively.
-As of December 31, 2017 and March 31, 2018, we had an accumulated deficit of \$91.0 million and \$107.0 million, respectively.
+Our net losses were \$24.0 million and \$64.9 million for the years ended December 31, 2016 and 2017, respectively and were \$32.2 million and \$60.6 million for the nine months ended September 30, 2017 and 2018, respectively.
+As of December 31, 2017 and September 30, 2018, we had an accumulated deficit of \$91.0 million and \$151.6 million, respectively.
 We expect to continue to incur significant operating losses for at least the next several years as we advance our product candidates through all stages of development and clinical trials and, ultimately, seek regulatory approval.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
-Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
+We expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.